martapanic/wsa-prada-reddit-analysis/README.md

 - The Bluesky conversation about *The Devil Wears Prada 2* is **event‑driven and post‑release**.
 Daily volume is negligible before 15 April 2026 and rises sharply after 1 May; about 88 % of the corpus is post‑release.
 - The reply network is **highly fragmented**: 1 555 authors form 371 disconnected components, the largest of which contains only 5.7 % of nodes.
 The conversation is a constellation of small reply trees around individual viral posts rather than a single sustained debate.
 - Three of the four community detection algorithms (Louvain, Greedy Modularity, Girvan–Newman) converge on essentially the same 10–11 community partition with modularity around 0.42 (pairwise ARI ≥ 0.96).
-FluidC produces a different, coarser partition (ARI ≈ 0.45).
-The convergence among modularity‑optimising methods of different families suggests that the giant component has a well‑defined modular structure.
+FluidC produces a different, coarser partition (ARI ≈ 0.45).The convergence between Louvain, Greedy Modularity and Girvan–Newman suggests that the giant component has a stable modular structure under different community-detection strategies.
 - Sentiment is **polarised rather than uniformly positive**: about 43 % negative, 38 % positive, 19 % neutral (VADER ± 0.05).
 The NRCLex emotion profile is led by *anticipation* and *trust*, consistent with a release‑window discussion.
-- Communities show distinct affective and topical profiles, which is what makes the cross‑analysis informative — though community‑level findings concern only the ~110 texts (≈ 3 %) whose authors belong to the giant component.
+- Communities show distinct affective and topical profiles, which is what makes the cross‑analysis informative.
+Within the giant component, communities show distinct affective and topical profiles.
+These community-level findings concern only about 110 texts, corresponding to roughly 2% of the full corpus and about 2.6% of the English sub-corpus.

 The full quantitative breakdown is in the final markdown cells of notebooks 02 and 03, in the figures under `data/figures/`, and in the project report.